Apingis/apingis.github.io/README.md

 ## Computing Algorithms

-Algorithms were originally developed and implemented for a video game project.<br>
+Before, I've attempted a video game project.
+I described some of algorithms which I developed and implemented for the project.
+Also I created interactive applications where you see claimed algorithms working.<br>
 [Version in Russian](/papers/ru/)